 — MLS Español (@MLSes) November 29, 2020

 If stars tend to shine during the biggest moments, Bou and Gil are the latest examples of that.
 The two veterans now have a combined five goals and four assists in this Cinderella story, production that has been vital in both helping the eighth-seeded Revolution win back-to-back road matches and make their deepest playoff run since 2014.

-“I am very happy to be in final,” said Bou in Spanish.
+“I am very happy to be in [the Eastern Conference] final,” said Bou in Spanish.
 “I am really happy and proud of the team for all our efforts this year.
 We know that it was a very tough year for all of us, with many sacrifices.
 All our efforts this year are coming to fruition today.
 I am very happy.
 I am happy to be able to help my teammates get the win and I feel fortunate to have scored two goals.”

 Of course, the Revolution may not have prevailed at Exploria Stadium in Orlando, Florida, without goalkeeper Matt Turner denying Nani on a 74th-minute penalty that could have leveled the match at 2-2.
 Still, Bou and Gil’s contributions in the final third were equally as important in moving the team to within a game of the MLS Cup Final.

 The 28-year-old Gil got things started for the Revolution with his cooly-taken spot kick after just 16 minutes, a composed shot hit down the middle that gave him his second goal in these playoffs.

 “He is technically very good, he is experienced, he has got composure,” said head coach Bruce Arena of Gil.
 “If I am not mistaken, in the time I have been here he has not missed a penalty.
 I do not follow statistics that closely, but I think he took about four of them last year and made them and in some big moments.
 He is always our choice if he is on the field to take a penalty.”